 Patricia has been living here in Crystal Beach since the 90ʼs.
 Born in Bradford, Pa., nestled in the Allegheny mountains, she has an intuitive love of nature.
 She received her BS degree in Erie, Pa., and a BFA from Dominican College in Houston, Tx.
 She then pursued her advanced Art studies with a scholarship from Gonzaga Univ. in Florence, Italy and a Masters Degree from the Univ. of Houston.

-Her unique work may be viewed at the Gallery by the Gulf or on her web site: www.hagstromcollection.com.
+Her unique work may be viewed at her web site: www.hagstromcollection.com.

 After 35 years of being told "you really should be selling your work, professionally", local artist, Ellen Simon retired from publishing and advertising to follow that dream.
 She paints outdoor projects along side of her fiancé, Tiki Man (Kevin Kavanagh) at Tiki Loco, (Hwy 87 at Crystal Beach Rd.) where you can find some of her designs.